-B Other Conditions for LPRs, Parolees and Battered Aliens
+B Other Conditions for Lawful Permanent Residents (LPRs), Parolees and Battered NonCitizens

-Noncitizens who have the status of LPR, Parolee or Battered Alien must also meet one of the additional conditions below to get full services MA:
+Noncitizens who have the status of Lawful Permanent Resident (LPR), Parolee or Battered noncitizen must also meet one of the additional conditions below to get full services MA:

-- Has been a qualified noncitizen for at least five years; - Before becoming an LPR, Parolee or Battered Alien, the person had a qualified noncitizen status other than LPR, Parolee or Battered Alien. - Entered the U.S. before August 22, 1996 and remained in the U.S. continuously until becoming a qualified alien; - Has one of the following connections to the military: - o Is a member of the U.S. Armed Forms on active duty; - o Is an honorably discharged veteran of the U.S. Armed Forces; - o Is the spouse or dependent child of a member or honorably discharged veteran of the U.S. Armed Forces; or - o Is the widow or surviving dependent child of a member or honorably discharged veteran of the U.S. Armed Forces.
+• Has been a qualified noncitizen for at least five years;

+• Before becoming an LPR, Parolee or Battered noncitizen, the person had a qualified noncitizen status other than LPR, Parolee or Battered noncitizen.

+• Entered the U.S. before August 22, 1996 and remained in the U.S. continuously until becoming a qualified noncitizen;

+- Has one of the following connections to the military: - o Is a member of the U.S. Armed Forces on active duty; - Is an honorably discharged veteran of the U.S. Armed Forces; - $\circ~$ Is the spouse or dependent child of a member or honorably discharged veteran of the U.S. Armed Forces; or

+• Is the widow or surviving dependent child of a member or honorably discharged veteran of the U.S. Armed Forces.